2007-2023 Audi RS4 Problems: 2 Issues Every Owner Should Know

 How to Fix

-The 2.9T twin-turbo V6 in RS4 Avant and RS5 (2018-2023) suffers from carbon buildup on intake valves due to direct injection.
+On the 2018-2023 Audi RS4 2.9T, the 2.9T twin-turbo V6 in RS4 Avant and RS5 (2018-2023) suffers from carbon buildup on intake valves due to direct injection.
 Similar to other Audi DI engines, oil vapors from PCV system bake onto valve backs.
 The twin-turbo setup and high performance accelerate carbon accumulation.
 Over 60,000 miles, carbon causes rough idle, misfires, and power loss.
 RS246.com forums recommend walnut blasting every 60,000 miles.
 The V6 configuration requires removing both intake manifolds, costing $1,000-$1,800.
 Audi's official recommendation is to drive hard regularly to burn off carbon—not baby the RS.

 Common Symptoms